immutables/immutables.github.io/factory.md

 ### Switch parameters

 Switch parameters are a way to provide some sugar to builders.
 Let's say you can create object in some state and want builder to have exressive methods to switch modes.
-Modes could be simple as boolean ON/OFF or any enumeration like LIQUID/SOLID/GAS.
+Modes could be simple as boolean ON/OFF or any enumeration like LIQUID/SOLID/GAS/PLASMA.

-Use `@Builder.Switch` on parameters of enum type to turn initialization methots into a switch methods.
+Use `@Builder.Switch` on parameters of enum type to turn regular initialization methods into a switch methods.

 ```java
 enum Color {RED, YELLOW, GREEN}